Retentio/Boomgo/README.md

 # Boomgo, a micro PHP ODM for [MongoDB](http://www.mongodb.org/).

-This is a work in progress, unit tested with [atoum](https://github.com/mageekguy/atoum) and intially developped for [Retentio](http://retent.io).
+This is a work in progress and is initially developped for [Retentio](http://retent.io).

 ## Features
 Boomgo is a light and simple Object Document Mapper on top of the [MongoDB php native driver](http://php.net/mongo).
 It aims to provide a tiny PDO-like for the driver.

 * allows you to save & hydrate object based on a "Map".
+* allows you to save & hydrate object without Map (=> live hydration with schemaless style).
 * handles the hydration process of embedded document / collection.
-* allows you to save & hydrate object without Map (=> schemaless style).

 ## Limitations
 * It don't & won't manage object relation for a simple reason: [MongoDB is a NON-RELATIONAL storage](http://www.mongodb.org/display/DOCS/Database+References).
 * It don't & won't provide [identity map](http://en.wikipedia.org/wiki/Identity_map) etc.
 * It don't & won't make coffee.

 If you're looking for full-featured php ODM, you should look at [Mandango](https://github.com/mandango/mandango) which use active record/class generator implementation, and also [Doctrine MongoDB ODM](http://www.doctrine-project.org/projects/mongodb_odm/current/docs/en) data-mapping implementation.